 Hilltop Artists support 650 members each year between the ages of 12 – 20, and the numbers continue to grow each year.
 Jason Lee and Wilson now offer this program as a daytime art elective to students who are interested in participating.
 Others can apply online to join their after-school programs and can even join summer school programs when the school year comes to an end.
 Outreach programs are also offered to help students obtain food and housing, as well as the tutoring and educational support that they may need.

-We had a chance to sit down with executive director of the Hilltop Artists, Dr. Kimberly Keith, who joined the program last spring, but is no stranger to the worlds of glass and education.
+We had a chance to sit down with executive director of the Hilltop Artists, Dr. Kimberly Keith, who joined the program in 2017, and is no stranger to the worlds of glass and education.
 In 2001, she served as the associate director at Tacoma’s Museum of Glass, designing their education and outreach programs.
 She told us, “Glass is at the program’s core in the means of engaging with the young people, but our mission is really getting kids to better futures; that’s staying in school getting an education, and that’s getting them the social and structural support that they need to do that.”